quyendang/OpenCore-Guide/README.md

 * Z97 based systems require pure UEFI mode for booting (also known as Windows 8/10 mode).
 * Z390 based systems require workarounds to non working NVRAM.
-* VoodooPS2Controller needs to be injected first, Keyboard second and Mouse/Trackpad third.
+* Certain kexts must be injected in the correct order or they will not function.
+VoodooPS2 for example.
 * NVMe issues if set as a SATA device in BIOS.

 # Setting up OpenCore